Weequahic Park: History

 The park opened on what had been the Waverly Fairgrounds.
 The word "Weequahic" is from the Lenni-Lenape Native American term for "head of the cove."
 Tradition holds that the spring-fed lake in the park (once a cove) stood as the boundary between the Raritan and Hackensack bands of Lenape Indians.

 Romani "gypsies" had several seasonal campsites in the area during the era of the Waverly Agricultural Fair in the 19th century.
 Many Romani are buried in adjacent Evergreen Cemetery.

-In 1896, the Essex County Park Commission purchased a 28-acre tract of Iand in the area of James Jay Mapes's famous experimental farm.
+In 1896, the Essex County Park Commission purchased a 28-acre tract of land in the area of James Jay Mapes's famous experimental farm.
 By 1899, a total of 265 acres of saltwater wetland surrounded by open farmland and steep wooded slopes had been acquired, and what was then called Weequahic Reservation was established.

 In 1923, the park hosted the first American Track & Field championships for women.